vbanai/Unsupervised-Learning-Clustering-GANS-Autoencoder/README.md

 - Autoencoder</br>
 - K-mean clustering</br>
 </br>
-GENERATIVE ADVERSARIAL NETWORKS (variational encoder) have been used in many different applications to generate realistic synthetic</br>
+GENERATIVE ADVERSARIAL NETWORKS (variational encoder) have been used in many different applications to generate realistic </br>
-data.
-I saw that this technic works quite well if we have a huge collection of pictures for the tandem training, and if the pictures are</br>
+synthetic data.
+I saw that this technic works quite well if we have a huge collection of pictures for the tandem training, </br>
-quite similiar, for example they are just human faces.
-I was curious how the model performs if we have a small amount of pictures </br>
+and if the pictures are quite similiar, for example they are just human faces.
+I was curious how the model performs if we  </br>
-and if the object's or objects' position on the images are varying.
-I tested the model created in Pytorch on 210 dolphin images.</br>
+have a small amount of pictures and if the object's or objects' position on the images are varying.
+I tested the model </br>
+created in Pytorch on 210 dolphin images.</br>
 </br>
 AUTOENCODERS are a specific type of feedforward neural networks where the input is the same as the output.
 They compress the input into</br>
 a lower-dimensional code and then reconstruct the output from this representation.
 It can be used as solution for several problems, e.g.</br>